lddubeau/wed/packages/core/doc/usage.rst

 without notice, no complaints, no recourse.

 Also note that under the new regime the only module that is generally legitimate to load is ``wed``, and nothing else.
-You can probably still load individual modules from the ``standalone`` subdirectory as you used to, but this way of operating is deprecated and will most likely be gone by version 1.0.
 There are a few exceptions to the rule just given:

-* You may load ``wed/onerror`` by itself to set an error handler.

-* You may load ``wed/log`` by itself if you need to mess with logging.

 * The files in ``wed/glue``, ``wed/patches`` and ``wed/polyfills`` can (and
   sometimes *must*) be used indepdently of the main ``wed`` module.